 As former creationists, the five authors of God’s Word or Human Reason? set it apart from other books on the creation/evolution controversy.
 The authors’ extensive personal histories attempting to reconcile the young earth creationist (YEC) paradigm they inherited with the scientific subjects they avidly pursued give them perfect insight into the mindset of creationists.
 The various authors represent multiple walks of life as well: Glen Morton and James Comer still remain Christians, Jonathan Kane identifies as a deist, and T. Michael Keesey & Emily Willoughby identify as atheists.

 To that end, I’m very pleased they also decided to include a chapter on theology, and on how a “straightforward” reading of the Bible is never as truly straightforward as creationists like to think.
-James Comer gives a good presentation of the distinction between the creation stories in Genesis 1 & 2, on the clear non-literal intentions of the Biblical genealogies (as acknowledged by a Morris & Whitcomb in the seminal book The Genesis Flood), and the translation gymnastics done by creationists to support their preconceived interpretation.
-Comer includes a particularly startling quote from Snelling & Boyd’s Grappling With the Chronology of the Genesis Flood, in which they propose a radical redefinition of a basic aspect of Hebrew grammar structure in order to preserve their personal sense of the structure of Genesis.
+James Comer gives a good presentation of the distinction between the creation stories in Genesis 1 & 2, on the clear non-literal intentions of the Biblical genealogies (as acknowledged by a Morris & Whitcomb in their seminal book The Genesis Flood), and the translation gymnastics done by creationists to support their preconceived interpretation.
+Comer includes a particularly startling quote from Snelling & Boyd’s Grappling With the Chronology of the Genesis Flood, demonstrating their willingness to radically redefine a basic aspect of Hebrew grammar structure merely to preserve their personal sense of the structure of Genesis.

 I do feel Comer’s chapter could have been a little stronger, though it’s hard to put my finger on how exactly.
 I think this boils down to the fact that while Comer points out specific areas where creationist organizations tend to read the Bible wrong, he doesn’t quite lay out a framework by which readers can get the Bible right.
 Perhaps I’m missing something in Comer’s chapter, but if any of my readers similarly feel an apparent lack of a theological template, I highly recommend Joel Edmund Anderson’s The Heresy of Ham, which goes into greater detail on the genre of Genesis, and how that relates to the type of message it intends to convey.
 (On a somewhat tangential note, I found it odd that the book’s description refers to all the authors as former creationists, while Comer’s personal testimony suggests young earth creationism was never a significant part of his life.)